Is Conference Pricing Out of Control?

 The talented Remy Sharp hosts workshops for roughly £200 - a far more appealing price tag.
 Remember, teachers shouldn’t be expected to work for free.
 I completely get that.
 The notion that everything in our industry should be free irks me a bit.
 A free open source community cannot survive without a touch of the commercial side to even things out.

 Let’s use the Tuts+ network as an example.
 We post roughly 40 free in depth tutorials every single week.
-The only way we’re able to offer that level of free training, though, is to supplement the sites with an optional Premium program that offers courses, video tutorials, etc. for $19 a month.
+The only way we’re able to offer that level of free training, though, is to supplement the sites with an optional subscription program.
 These extra funds not only allow us to commission higher level, and more in depth tutorials, but they also provide us with the means to continue our primary objective: provide free education to the community.
 This simply would not be possible without our Premium program.

 Notice that our core goal is an admirable one.
 It’s not to make each editor and the company as rich as possible (though we wouldn’t be against it!).
 Instead, we want to change the landscape of education entirely.
 Our asking price is reasonable.
 I cannot say the same for some conferences, though.